Choquet rank-dependent utility with an exogenous unambiguous source: Ambiguity attitudes

-In our Savage setting with pure risk, Axiom (RC) allows us to pin down the DM's risk preferences.
-Furthermore, by Proposition \ref{prop:AN}, Property (AN) implies that the DM transforms all acts to lotteries and then uses their risk preferences on these lotteries to make decisions.
+In our Savage setting with pure risk, Axiom (RC) enables us to pin down the DM's risk preferences.
+Furthermore, by Theorem \ref{th:AN}, Property (AN) implies that the DM transforms reduces all acts to lotteries {via the matching probability in $\mathcal{M}_1$}, and then uses their risk preferences on these lotteries to make decisions.
 This is why the example for the MEU model presented above does not capture ambiguity neutrality.
 In the MEU model, the risk preferences are given by the EU model.
 Under the situation where the set of priors is not a singleton, but the preferences are consistent with respect to first-order stochastic dominance, the preference relation induced on lotteries is not EU.
 In the example above, the induced preference relation on lotteries coincides with the so-called coherent entropic risk measure (\citealp{FK11} and \citealp{AJ12}) composed with the utility transformation.
 Therefore, ambiguity neutrality, in general, should be equivalent to consistency with respect to first-order stochastic dominance and the induced preference relation on lotteries coinciding with the risk preferences.
-This definition is consistent with \cite{GM02}, where the authors ambiguity neutrality corresponds to the SEU model.
+This definition is consistent with \cite{GM02}, where the authors' normalization for ambiguity neutrality corresponds to preference relations from the SEU model.

-Finally, we say that a CRDU preference relation $\succsim$ is \emph{ambiguity averse (AA)} if it is more ambiguity averse than an ambiguity-neutral CRDU preference relation.
-A straightforward consequence of Theorem \ref{prop:comAm} and Proposition \ref{prop:AN} is that given a CRDU preference relation $\succsim$, ambiguity aversion is equivalent to the $\succsim$-matching probability being balanced.
+Finally, we say that a CRDU preference relation $\succsim$ is \emph{ambiguity averse (AA)} if it is more ambiguity averse than a CRDU preference relation satisfying Property (AN).
+A straightforward consequence of Theorem \ref{prop:comAm} and Theorem \ref{th:AN} is that given a CRDU preference relation $\succsim$, Property (AA) is equivalent to the $\succsim$-matching probability being balanced. {The idea of using a balanced matching probability in the CEU model to capture a form of ambiguity aversion was discussed in \cite{CT02}.
+For alternative forms of ambiguity aversion in the CEU model and their connection to matching probabilities, see \cite{HK25}.}

-In the Savage setting with pure risk, the DM is confident with the model $\mathbb{P}$ for the events in $\mathcal{G}$, so decisions regarding acts $X\in \mathcal{X}(\mathcal{G})$ rely only on the distributions of these acts.
-The following discussion, however, describes how the DM may utilize the reference probability measure $\mathbb{P}$ for all acts $X\in \mathcal{X}$.